3d-Lock/OBSD-RE/CHAPTER_001_OBSD-RE/README.md

-Welcome, to the first chapter of the OBS-RE Challenge.
+Welcome, to the first chapter of the OBSD-RE Challenge.

 You broke into a laboratory building and are standing in front of a computer that is running a program.
 The program requires a username and password.